CodeLikeAGirl29/foundation-gatsby/README.md

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-Open the `gatsby-starter-foundation` directory in your code editor of choice and edit.
+Open the `foundation-gatsby` directory in your code editor of choice and edit.
 Save your changes and the browser will update in real time!

 You can use Netlify CMS in you local just run `npx netlify-cms-proxy-server` and start run `gatsby develop`